 Continuation of pregnancy

 If a woman becomes pregnant with Kyleena in place and if Kyleena cannot be removed or the woman chooses not to have it removed, warn her that failure to remove Kyleena increases the risk of miscarriage, sepsis, premature labor and premature delivery.
+Advise her of isolated reports of virilization of the female fetus following local exposure to LNG during pregnancy with an LNG IUS in place.
 Follow her pregnancy closely and advise her to report immediately any symptom that suggests complications of the pregnancy.

 - Non-clinical testing has demonstrated that Kyleena is MR Conditional.
 A patient with Kyleena can be safely scanned in an MR system meeting the following conditions1: